alexwenzel/dokuwiki-plugin-directorylist/readme.md

 ### Recursive argument

-You can specify if you want to scan your directory recursive or not.
+You can specify if you want to list your directory recursive or not.

 The default value is: ``true``